wes-gw/test/Documentations/Maintaining Documentation.md

 Refer to the [**Markdown Cheatsheet**](https://guides.github.com/features/mastering-markdown/) for writing in Markdown.

 ## Versioning
 To label versions of our documentation, we create releases.
+Label the releases with appropriate descriptions to keep a clear development history.
+As with all file verisons and code verisons, we label the verisons using with the date formatted as "MMDDYYYY".